 - As a fun lab, I have students prepare a healthy fruit smoothie and then we analyze the amount of sugar found in them compared to the beverages they analyzed for their project.

 - For their project I assign them a “RAFT Advertising Project” where students have to use all of this information together to create a magazine or television ad that encourages teens to decrease the amount of sugary beverages they consume.
 See guide sheet for criteria.
 Note: You may have to review the advertising techniques before assigning this project.
-Here is a sample ad that I show them as well.

-- Sugary Beverages-Updated (PDF)
+- Sugary Beverages Presentation (PDF)

 - Investigating Beverages (PDF)